scverse/squidpy_notebooks/docs/source/tutorials.rst

 Tutorials
 =========
-This section contains various tutorials showcasing spatial molecular data analysis with :mod:`squidpy`.
+This section contains various tutorials showcasing spatial molecular data analysis with {mod}`squidpy`.

-Analysis of spatial datasets using :mod:`squidpy`
+Analysis of spatial datasets using {mod}`squidpy`
 -------------------------------------------------
 This section contains tutorials showcasing core Squidpy functionalities by applying them to a diverse set of different spatial datasets.